juan-cristobal-andrews/Linear-Classifier-with-Softmax/index.md

 <img src="images/plot3.png" width="422" height="422" />

 As seen in the plot above we now have many points missing since this only represents 25% of our training data.
-Additionally, our spiral is not very clear now and colors are completely gone. <b>We will try to predict these colors</b> by creating different algorithms which we will later compare in order to observe its accuracy.
+Additionally, our spiral is not very clear now and colors are completely gone. <b>We will try to predict these colors</b> by creating different algorithms which we will later compare in order to observe its accuracy and performance.

 ## 2. Linear Classifier with Softmax